-NMAC (incorporating 40 CFR §264.56(h)(2)), that in the affected area(s) of the facility, mixed, solid), as appropriate.
-After the equipment has been cleaned, repaired, or replaced, a
+- §264.56(h)(2)), that in the affected area(s) of the facility, emergency equipment listed in the - 2 RCRA Contingency Plan, and used in the emergency response, is cleaned and fit for its - 3 intended use or replaced before operations are resumed. - 4 Any equipment that cannot be decontaminated will be discarded as waste (e.g., hazardous, - 5 mixed, solid), as appropriate.
+After the equipment has been cleaned, repaired, or replaced, a - 6 post-emergency facility and equipment inspection will be performed, and the results will be - 7 documented.

-22 emergency equipment listed in the RCRA Contingency Plan, and used in the emergency documented.

-Any equipment that cannot be decontaminated will be discarded as waste (e.g., hazardous,

-26 post-emergency facility and equipment inspection will be performed, and the results will be

-28 D-5 Required Reporting
+8 D-5 Required Reporting

-The RCRA Emergency Coordinator, on behalf of the Permittees, will note in the operating record the time, date, and details of the incident that required implementation of the RCRA Contingency Plan.
-In compliance with 20.4.1.500 NMAC (incorporating 40 CFR §264.56(i)), within 15 days after the incident, the Permittees will ensure that a written report on the incident will be submitted to the Secretary of the NMED and the EPA Region VI Administrator.
-The

-- 34 report will include: - The name, address, and telephone number of the Owner/Operator - The name, address, and telephone number of the facility - The date, time, and type of incident (e.g., fire, explosion, or release) - The name and quantity of material(s) involved

-- The extent of injuries, if any - An assessment of actual or potential hazards to human health or the environment, where this is applicable - The estimated quantity and disposition of recovered material that resulted from the incident
+- 9 The RCRA Emergency Coordinator, on behalf of the Permittees, will note in the operating - record the time, date, and details of the incident that required implementation of the RCRA - 11 Contingency Plan.
+In compliance with 20.4.1.300 NMAC (incorporating 40 CFR §262.265(i)) - and 20.4.1.500 NMAC (incorporating 40 CFR §264.56(i)), within 15 days after the incident, the - Permittees will ensure that a written report on the incident will be submitted to the Secretary of - the NMED.
+The report will include: - The name, address, and telephone number of the Owner/Operator - The name, address, and telephone number of the facility - The date, time, and type of incident (e.g., fire, explosion, or release) - The name and quantity of material(s) involved - The extent of injuries, if any - An assessment of actual or potential hazards to human health or the environment, where this is applicable - The estimated quantity and disposition of recovered material that resulted from the incident

-6 D-6 Emergency Equipment
+D-6 Emergency Equipment

-A variety of equipment is available at the facility for emergency response, containment, and 7 cleanup operations in the surface HWMUs, the underground HWDUs, and the WIPP facility in 8 general.
-This includes equipment for spill control, fire control, personnel protection, monitoring, 9 first aid and medical attention, communications, and alarms.
-This equipment is immediately 10 available to emergency response personnel.
-A listing of major emergency equipment available 11 at the WIPP facility, as required by 20.4.1.500 NMAC (incorporating 40 CFR §264.52(e)), is 12 shown in Table D-2.
-Table D-2 also includes the location and a physical description of each item 13 on the list along with a brief outline of its capabilities.
-The fire-water distribution system map is 14 show in Figure D-5.
-Equipment specified at the locations listed in Table D-2 are inspected in 15 accordance with the inspection schedule specified in Attachment E, Table E-1, as required by 16 20.4.1.500 NMAC (incorporating 40 CFR §264.52(e)).
-17
+- A variety of equipment is available at the facility for emergency response, containment, and - cleanup operations in the surface HWMUs, the underground HWDUs, and the WIPP facility in - general.
+This includes equipment for spill control, fire control, personnel protection, monitoring, - first aid and medical attention, communications, and alarms.
+This equipment is immediately - 29 available to emergency response personnel.
+A listing of major emergency equipment available - at the WIPP facility, as required by 20.4.1.300 NMAC (incorporating 40 CFR §262.261(e)) and - 20.4.1.500 NMAC (incorporating 40 CFR §264.52(e)), is shown in Table D-2.
+Table D-2 also - includes the location and a physical description of each item on the list along with a brief outline - of its capabilities.
+The fire-water distribution system map is show in Figure D-5.
+Equipment - specified at the locations listed in Table D-2 are inspected in accordance with the inspection - schedule specified in Attachment E, Table E-1, as required by 20.4.1.500 NMAC (incorporating - 36 40 CFR §264.15(b)).

-18 D-7 Agreements with Local Emergency Response Agencies
+D-7 Emergency Response Agreements

-The Permittees have established agreements with local emergency response agencies for firefighting, medical assistance, hazardous materials response, and law enforcement.
-In the event that on-site response resources are unable to provide the needed response actions during a medical, fire, hazardous materials, or security emergency, the RCRA Emergency Coordinator will notify appropriate response agencies and request assistance.
-Once on site, local emergency response agency personnel will perform emergency response activities under the direction of the Incident Commander.
+- 2 The Permittees have established agreements with federal, state, and local emergency response - agencies and mining companies in the vicinity of the WIPP facility for firefighting, medical - 4 assistance, hazardous materials response, and law enforcement.
+In the event that on-site - response resources are unable to provide the needed response actions during a medical, fire, - 6 hazardous materials, or security emergency, the RCRA Emergency Coordinator will notify - 7 appropriate response agencies and request assistance.
+Once on site, emergency response - 8 agency personnel will perform emergency response activities under the direction of the Incident - 9 Commander.